 The only explanation is that they knew by the way He was dressed.

 When they addressed Him as a rabbi, He must have been dressed like a rabbi.”

 I think the only conclusion is that they observed Jesus teaching with authority and therefore they called Him Teacher ‘Rabbi’.

-Also in b) above we have already seen that ‘for four centuries there wasn’t any special ‘uniform’ for members of the clergy.’
+Also as we have already seen, that ‘for four centuries there wasn’t any special ‘uniform’ for members of the clergy.’

 I am of the opinion that ‘frills’ and ‘frocks’ put the clergy into a irrelevant place and out of touch with the general Public.